rescript-lang/rescript-compiler/docs/Installation.md

 ## Advanced installation procedure (from source)

-BuckleScript has very little dependencies and building from source can easily be done.
+BuckleScript has very few dependencies and building from source can easily be done.

 ### 1. OCaml compiler